samchungy/zod-openapi/docs/comparisons.md

         z.string().openapi({ ref: 'foo' });
         z.string().openapi({ description: 'foo', ref: 'foo' });
         ```
+8. None of the large number of [issues](https://github.com/asteasolutions/zod-to-openapi/issues), [known issues](https://github.com/asteasolutions/zod-to-openapi#known-issues), or discussion threads apply to this library.

 Did I really rewrite an entire library just for this?
 Absolutely.
 I believe that creating documentation and types should be as simple and as frictionless as possible.